smrmaheshkumar/DevOps_Santhosh_Shankar/Santhosh/DevOps_Commands_Santhosh.md

 ## Git Commands:

 ## Pushing to Github:
- 	$ git init				: Initializes the git
+ 	$ git init
  	$ git add filename or git add .
   	$ git commit -m "first commit'
  	$ git remote add origin https://
  	$ git push -u origin master
 	$ git clone https://
-	$ git ls-files > shows file on localrepo
+	$ git ls-files 		# shows file on localrepo

 ## Git Logs:
 	$ git log
 	$ git log --oneline
 	$ git log file1.txt
 	$ git show
-	$ git restore --staged index.html	#bring back file from staging to working directory
+	$ git restore --staged index.html	# Bring back file from staging to working directory
-	$ git rev-list -–all -–count 		#to see the commit counts
+	$ git rev-list -–all -–count 		# To see the commit counts

 ## Removing file from WD & Local repository:
-	$ rm file.txt     	#Removes from working directory
+	$ rm file.txt     	# Removes from working directory
-	$ git rm about.html     #Remove files from local repo as well as working directory
+	$ git rm about.html     # Remove files from local repo as well as working directory
-	$ git ls-files		#To see the files in repository
+	$ git ls-files		# To see the files in repository

 If there is two readme file in local and github account.
 We will encounter an error.
 To resolve the issue please type the below command.

 	$ git pull origin master –allow-unrelated-histories

 ## Git Conflict:

 Changes in both local and repository makes conflict.
 To merge the files use the below command.

 	$ git pull

 Changes done in same file and changes of same file in remote repo.
 It will conflicts.

 	$ git pull

 It will show one conflict file which you edited.
 So remove the separator lines.
 Issue resolved.

 ## To Create a Branch:
-  		 $ git branch –a                          :    list all the branches in Git
+	$ git branch –a              	# list all the branches in Git
-              $ git branch production           :   Create a branch production
+        $ git branch production         # Create a branch production
- 		 $ git checkout production       :   switches from master to production
+	$ git checkout production       # Switches from master to production
- 		 $ git merge production            :   merges data from master to production
+ 	$ git merge production          # Merges data from master to production
- 		 $ git push origin production   :   pushes data to production
+ 	$ git push origin production    # Pushes data to production

 ## To delete the branch:
-		$ git branch –d production	:  delete in local
+	$ git branch –d production		# Delete in local
-		$ git branch –D production 	: delete force
+	$ git branch –D production 		# Delete force
-		$ git push origin production –delete	:  delete in remote repo
+	$ git push origin production –delete	# Delete in remote repo

 ## Deleting files along with the commits:
 	$ git reset bdhbcks –hard
-	$ git push –f 				:  push forcefully
+	$ git push –f 				# Push forcefully

 ## EC2 Instance:-
 An EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
 AWS is a comprehensive, evolving cloud computing platform; EC2 is a service that allows business subscribers to run application programs in the computing environment.

 ## Git Bash:-
 Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 Bash is an acronym for Bourne Again Shell.
 A shell is a terminal application used to interface with an operating system through written commands.

 ## Putty:-
 PuTTY is a free and open-source terminal emulator, serial console and network file transfer application.
 It supports several network protocols, including SCP, SSH, Telnet, rlogin, and raw socket connection.
 It can also connect to a serial port.
 The name "PuTTY" has no official meaning.
 Wikipedia

-### Jenkins
+# JENKINS

 ## Jenkins:-
 Jenkins is a free and open source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
 It is a server-based system that runs in servlet containers such as Apache Tomcat.
 Wikipedia

 ## Jenkins Installation:-
 Create an EC2 instance and go through Putty or git bash.

-# Jenkins Installation:-
+## Jenkins Installation:-
 Go through Jenkins.io/download and select centos and copy two package commands and paste it in the terminal.
-	Yum install git –y
+	$ yum install git –y
-	Yum install jenkins –y
+	$ yum install jenkins –y
-	rpm –qa jenkins                        =              to check the jenkins version Java removal and installation of newer version:
+	$ rpm –qa jenkins 	# To check the jenkins version

+Java removal and installation of newer version:
-	yum remove java-1.7.0-openjdk
+	$ yum remove java-1.7.0-openjdk
-	yum install java-1.8.0-openjdk
+	$ yum install java-1.8.0-openjdk
-	java -version
+	$ java -version

 Service Jenkins:
-	service jenkins start
+	$ service jenkins start
-	chkconfig jenkins on
+	$ chkconfig jenkins on
-	service jenkins status
+	$ service jenkins status

 Getting Jenkins Homepage:
-	Copy the ip address of the EC2 instance and paste it in the browser like 3.171.22.32/8080.
+Copy the ip address of the EC2 instance and paste it in the browser like 3.171.22.32/8080.
 It will ask credentials to create.
 After the it will show the password location.
 Copy that link and paste it in putty.

-	cat /var/lib/jenkins/secrets/initialAdminPassword
+	$ cat /var/lib/jenkins/secrets/initialAdminPassword

-	After this we will get password and paste it in the browser.
+After this we will get password and paste it in the browser.
 We will get the Jenkins Homepage.

-### Docker
+# Docker

 ## Docker:
 Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 Wikipedia

-Docker installation:
+## Docker installation:
-	Yum install docker –y
+	$ yum install docker –y
-	Service docker start
+	$ Service docker start
-	Chkconfig docker on
+	$ Chkconfig docker on

 ## Commands:
-	docker ps     		           =        	List the containers running 	docker ps –a 	           	= 	list all the containers including stopped 	docker images  	            =     	list all the images 	docker rm bkvbsk		=	remove container
+	# docker ps		# List the containers running
+	# docker ps –a 	        # List all the containers including stopped
+	# docker images  	# List all the images
+	# docker rm bkvbsk	# Remove container
-	docker rm fhsbv –f		=	remove container forcefully
+	# docker rm fhsbv –f	# Remove container forcefully
-	docker rmi bcvnbc 		=	remove docker images
+	# docker rmi bcvnbc 	# Remove docker images

-Running Docker images with containers in two ways:
+### Running Docker images with containers in two ways:
 	1) Running container in daemon mode.
 In this mode the container will run in disconnected mode.
 	$ docker run –d tomcat

 	2) Running docker in port forwarding mode
 	$ docker run –d –p 8000:8080 tomcat
 	$ docker run –d –p 8001:80 nginx

 Copy the ip address and paste it in the browser with port :8000.
 We will get the tomcat running.

-## Creation of Docker imaging two types:
+## Creation of Docker Images in two types:

 # 1) Pulling Docker Images
-docker pull nginx 			= 	pulls the nginx image docker pull nginx:1.12		=	pulls the version 1.12 docker pull tomcat 		=	pulls tomcat docker inspect container id 	=	it will show where container is running also it will show the ip address of the container docker rm container id 	=	to remove the container
+	$ docker pull nginx		# Pulls the nginx image
+	$ docker pull nginx:1.12	# Pulls the version 1.12
+	$ docker pull tomcat 		# Pulls tomcat
+	$ docker inspect container id 	# It will show where container is running also it will show the ip address of the container
+	$ docker rm container id 	# To remove the container

-# 2)	Docker image creation.
+# 2) Docker Image Creation

 	$ vi Dockerfile
 	  FROM php:7.2-apache
 	  COPY index.php .
 	  EXPOSE 80

 	$ vi index.php
 	  <?php
 	  echo “Hi Mahesh”
 	  ?>

 After this we have to build the image
 	$ docker build –t myimage .

 It will pull the base image php and also it will pull our image.
 After this we will run the container with this image.
 	$ docker run –d –p 8000:80 myimage